-The existing legislation on radiation protection and nuclear safety
+The existing legislation on radiation protection and nuclear and radiological safety and security

 also applies in cases where there is exposure or potential exposure to ionising radiation or radioactive contamination from the production, processing, handling, possession, use, storage, transportation, disposal etc. of radioactive waste.

 The legislation in Cyprus on the responsible and safe management of radioactive waste is in line with European Acquis and the International Atomic Energy Agency (IAEA) standards.

 The Protection from Ionising Radiation and Nuclear Safety (Responsible and Safe Management of Spent Fuel and Radioactive Waste) Regulations of 2014

 is available), which transpose into the national legislative framework the Council Directive 2011/70/EURATOM

 establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste, were published in the Official Journal of the Republic on 4.4.2014 (P.I.
 178/2014, no. 4770 of 4.4.2014).

 The above Regulations apply to all stages of radioactive waste management, from generation up to disposal, when the radioactive waste results from civilian activities.